aframevr/aframe-site/src/docs/primitives/index.md

 </a-cube>
 ```

-Adding components directly to primitives is not supported, however, and will lead to unpredictable results.
+Adding components directly to primitives to extend their behavior is currently not supported, however, and will lead to unpredictable results.